-The program in Operations, Information and Decisions trains world-class scholars in the disciplines of decision processes, information systems, and operations management / operations research.
-The program emphasizes research that focuses on real management problems and maintains a balance between theory and implementation.
+Wharton’s program in Operations, Information and Decisions emphasizes research on real management problems and maintains a balance between theory and practice.
+The faculty trains scholars in decision making, information systems, and operations management.

 Our faculty leads in the development and application of an innovative blend of analytical and empirical approaches to important problems facing the private and public sectors, including the design, development, and evaluation of: